 - Love extreme weather

 - Make friends easily and get along with everyone

 - Can’t wait to share their knowledge of and enthusiasm for weather with the public

 - Have advanced computer skills, perhaps with computer programming experience

 The Observatory internship program is an unpaid, learning experience.
 Summer interns may be called upon to assist in the summit museum gift shop, in which case they are paid an hourly wage for that time.

-To apply, please complete the online application, or print and mail with your résumé and cover letter to:
+To apply, please complete the online application attaching your résumé and cover letter.